Search

 • How will you help them create a safety plan in case their privacy or gender history is violated at school or at home?

-Resources to help you support your child’s transition at school (h2)
+Resources to help you support your child’s transition at school

 If you are looking for resources to help you talk to schools about your child’s transition, you’re in luck; there is a community of folks out there working on exactly this issue.
-We’ve compiled some important resources and guides here.
+We’ve compiled some important resources and guides below.

 If you are looking to help your child create a plan to get teachers and school staff on the same page about a gender transition, you should take a look at Gender Spectrum’s Gender Support Plan.
 Here, you will find a form to help you, your child, and school staff discuss things like name changes, facility use, and safe adults on campus for your child to turn to.